 One way to check which versions of .NET are installed is through the system registry.
 If a .NET package is installed, its information should be correctly entered in the registry.
 We decided to use this method and create a little tool which does the plain and simple task of telling you which versions of .NET you have installed.

 The tool couldn’t be simpler to use, just run the executable and it will tell you which .NET’s you have by showing them in dark text, the grayed out entries aren’t installed.
-Clicking on a non installed package will take you to its download page at Microsoft.
-The information from the window is copied to the clipboard to paste into help files etc. The program is able to detect .NET Frameworks from 1.0 up to the latest 4.7.2 (including versions specific to Windows 10), is portable and works on Windows XP and above.
+Clicking on a version that isn’t currently installed will take you to its download page at Microsoft.
+The information from the window is copied to the clipboard to paste into help files etc. The program is able to detect .NET Frameworks from 1.0 up to the latest 4.8 (including versions specific to Windows 10), is portable and works on Windows XP and above.
 Any feedback you might have about the tool is welcome.

 2. Raymondcc .NET Detector Command Line Edition